SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 ---
-title:
-description:
-ms.date: 01/11/2018
-ms.prod: sharepoint
+title: Build your first ListView Command Set extension
+description: Create an extension project, and then code and debug your extension by using SharePoint Framework (SPFx) Extensions. ms.date: 01/11/2018 ms.prod: sharepoint
 ---

-# Build your first ListView Command Set Extension
+# Build your first ListView Command Set extension

 Extensions are client-side components that run inside the context of a SharePoint page.
 Extensions can be deployed to SharePoint Online, and you can use modern JavaScript tools and libraries to build them.

-This article describes how to create your first ListView Command Set Extension.
 You can follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=iW0LQQqAY0Y&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV).

 <a href="https://www.youtube.com/watch?v=JBhgdSgWgdM">
 <img src="../../../images/spfx-ext-youtube-tutorialcommand.png" alt="Screenshot of the YouTube video player for this tutorial" />